neuromation/platform-benchmark/README.md

 can clearly see what commands and changes you need to add to the project to run the proposed task.

-Disclaimer.
+**Disclaimer**.
 Please note that we do not use techniques to improve the accuracy of the model (sush as data augmentations, learning rate scheduling e.t.c), since our goal is to compare platforms.
 As a result, we made the code as simple as possible.